 A merchant ID is a unique number that identifies you to your payment processor and acquiring bank.
 The recommended approach is to report PCI DSS compliance by MID by:

 If you have one MID that encompasses multiple payment channels, the compliance requirements will be more complex for that MID.
-Check the PCI DSS for more information.
+You should check the PCI DSS [external link] for more information.

 Determine your PCI DSS compliance requirements